 Why you should watch: Yeoh and Rothrock are two of the best martial arts stars we’ve ever had, and while it’s a shame they didn’t get to make, like, a dozen more movies together, it’s a gift that we have this one.
 The movie is also directed by Corey Yuen, who as a child was one of the “Seven Little Fortunes” at the Peking Opera School with Jackie Chan, Sammo Hung and Yuen Biao, and later gained fame for his many collaborations with Jet Li and his work as an action director on X-Men.

-Where you can watch: Yes, Madam is available for rent or purchase digitally on Amazon
+Where you can watch: Yes, Madam is available to stream on the Criterion Channel, or for rent or purchase digitally on Amazon

 What it is: An Indiana Jones-styled adventure by way of the Hong Kong martial arts movie boom of the 1980s, Yeoh plays an ace pilot who works with a con man (Richard Ng) to thwart the Japanese occupation of China during the 1930s.

 Why you should watch: Did you read the description?
 It’s Michelle Yeoh as Indiana Jones in 1930s China.
 She astounds with multiple difficult weapons in the movie, including the rope dart in the above scene, and carries this action-adventure with her screen presence alone.